Assistant Athletic Director – Media

 I’m a graphic designer, photographer and social media manager.
 I provide technical expertise for the department, manage all the live streams, and do the timing for cross country and track & field meets.
 I’m a jack-of-all-trades for anything technical or creative.

 Current mobile device

 I just upgraded to the Google Pixel XL.
 I’ve almost exclusively used motorola phones since my entire life.
 My first phone was the Motorola StarTac, I had one before they were cool and came with your contract.
-I previously had the three version of the Moto X and I loved them.
+I previously had the three version of the Moto X, which you can find on this link, and I loved them.
 There is a couple things i miss about my Moto X, but the Pixel is really a great phone.

 My primary computer is a Dell Precision Desktop with 32GB RAM, and a Quadro K2200 video card.
 I also have a Dell Laptop that I use at home or on the road.

 What’s your workspacre setup like

 I have a three monitor setup.
 Dual monitors have been proven to increase productivity by 20-30 percent, so with three I should be even more productive… right?
 Honestly, most of the time I only use two monitors plugged into my desktop computer.
 My third monitor is plugged into my laptop.
 This is helpful when one of my computer is working on a task that makes it hard to do other things.
 For example, if I’m rending something in After effects on my desktop, I can being doing other work on my laptop.
 I use a three monitor stand to maximize my desktop space.

 I have some led lights and a mic setup if I’m doing a video chat or if I need to record some voiceovers.
 I also have Mackie CR3’s, awesome 2‑way Monitor Speakers.